 Features of interest

 The reserve occupies over half of the total area of the Ribble Estuary, and at 5,231 hectares is the third largest NNR in England.
-The reserve includes extensive areas of mud and sand flats and one of the largest single areas of saltmarsh in England, as well as one of the largest ‘managed-realignment’ areas of restored saltmarsh in Britain.
-It has been described as a ‘hotel-restaurant’ for birds as it is a key site in the chain of wetlands which make up the east Atlantic flyway or migration route for wintering wildfowl and waders that links Greenland and Siberia and down the coast of Europe and onto Africa.
+The reserve includes extensive areas of mud and sand flats, one of the largest single areas of saltmarsh in England, as well as one of the largest ‘managed-realignment’ areas of restored saltmarsh in Britain.
+It has been described as a ‘service station’ for birds as it is a key link in the chain of wetlands which make up the ‘East Atlantic flyway’, the migration route for over-wintering wildfowl and waders that links Greenland and Siberia and down the coast of Europe and onto Africa.

-The reserve is 7 km west of Preston and includes land on both sides of the Ribble Estuary: as far as Lytham, on the northern bank, and Crossens (near Marshside), on the southern bank.
+The reserve is 7 km west of Preston and includes land on both sides of the Ribble Estuary: as far as Lytham, on the northern bank, and Marshside on the southern bank.

 Local bus services are provided by Stagecoach Northwest.

 Access is via minor roads from the A584 (northern bank) and A59 (southern bank).
-The two most accessible car parks are at Lytham, and on the Marshside coastal road near Southport.
+The most accessible car parks are at Lytham, at RSPB Marshside, and at RSPB Hesketh Out Marsh.